 Some other things include updating both computers to the latest versions.
 The destination computer should have the same or a higher Windows version installed.

-In the next section, we will guide you to go through the complete procedure to clone Windows and make it bootable a new PC.
+In the next section, we will guide you to go through the complete procedure to clone Windows and make it bootable on a new PC.

 Let's get to the primary process of cloning Windows to a new computer.
 As we have discussed earlier, turning to a reliable cloning software tool like EaseUS Partition Master can avoid driver compatibility, boot error, and Windows activation issues.
 Now, everything's ready and you can accomplish cloning Windows to new computer with the guide tips here: